fischly/tetris-ai/README.md

 Clone the project using git.

-Extract the file `replays.zip` in the directory `pro-replays` so the all the `.json` files lie directly in the `pro-replays` directory.
+Extract the file `replays.zip` in the directory `pro-replays` so all the `.json` files lie directly in the `pro-replays` directory.
 This is needed since unzipped those files are nearly 250MB in size, while zipped only about 9MB.

 ## Usage